core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

   * Representing the option value 0.

   * Checks at the proxy about the client being allowed-listed.

+* Mentioned the possible use of the Uri-Path-Abbrev Option.

 * Avoided unnecessary normative language.